johnythomas/JavaAlgorithms/README.md

 # JavaAlgorithms
 This project contains data structures and algorithms implemented in java.
-The Code will be highly commented and can be used by beginners for learning purpose.
+The Code will be highly commented and can be used by beginners for learning.

 ## How to contribute